 The Facilities division of the Community Development Department manages community centers and the District I Government Center.

-Solid Waste Service
+Request to Terminate Solid Waste Service

 Note: Solid waste service is available to those living within Public Works service areas.